About CTA Reporting

 Some critics argue that the reporting requirements may impose additional administrative burdens on small businesses and raise concerns about privacy and the potential misuse of collected information.
 Striking the right balance between transparency and confidentiality remains a complex task.

 For persons reported on many reports, we can assist you in obtaining a FinCEN identifier.
 This number can be used when reporting your ownership information instead of listing your personal address and information on each report.
-This lowers compliance cost by not having to update every report if information changes on just that individual.
+This lowers compliance costs by not having to update every report if information changes on just that individual.
 For example, Mr. Dower lists his FinCEN identifier on the beneficial ownership information reports for Dallas Financial Solutions, Inc., CTA Reporting, LLC, and other reporting companies.
 If he moves, he will only need to update his home address once – on the FenCEN identifier record – not several times.

 International Implications